ooolivia2333/output_privacy/README.md

 pip3 install .
 ```

-Run the *_main.py files for training and MIA attack.
+Run the *_main.py files for training and MIA attack, defaulting to DistilBERT with IMDB dataset.